ISIScT-Dataset/ISIScT_Dataset/README.md

 ---

-## 🌈 **Get Started Today!**
-Ready to take your scene text recognition models to the next level?
-Dive into the ISIScT_Dataset and experience the ultimate test of diversity, realism, and robustness.
-Let’s make text recognition smarter, together!

----

 📥 **Download the Dataset**: [Insert Link Here]
 📚 **Documentation**: [Insert Link Here]
 💬 **Have Questions?**: Reach out to us at [Insert Contact Info]

----

-Happy Coding! 🚀